 Shady Acres is located right next to the highway but to get to it, you have to drive around some county roads to its entrance.

 As we drove into the campground, it became clear that this is a pretty small mom and pop type of business.
 They don’t even accept credit cards when Marlene walked into the office to check us in.
-The office doubles as the owner’s home and she was lounging around in her pajamas smoking cigarettes as we handed over the 25 bucks for an electric and water site.
+The office doubles as the owner’s home and she was lounging around in her pajamas smoking cigarettes, you know, these star wars bowls & pipes as we handed over the 25 bucks for an electric and water site.

 The nice thing about places like this is that there are no strictly enforced rules.
 We asked when checkout was in the morning and she replied with, “Whenever!”